PaulNGilson/AoC_2024/README.md

   my own to all the challenges.
 * I can do any _non-Advent of Code_ research I like, from looking up potential algorithms, studying bits of mathematics, snippets from Stack Overflow, etc.
+  * _Edit: other than Python library documentation, I didn't need to do any additional research this year._
 * No AI.
-* Final solutions should run in sub-15s and I'll rework where I can to make that happen, but accept it probably won't be possible for all 25 days.
+* Final solutions should run in sub-15s and I'll rework where I can to make that happen, ~~but accept it probably won't be possible for all 25 days~~.

 | Days | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 |
 |-|-|-|-|-|-|-|-|-|-|-|-|-|-|